 HAPEM uses two types of data to define activities for the modeled population: activity-pattern data (specifying the frequency, location and duration of daily activities) and commuting-pattern data (specifying the work tracts for people living in each home tract).
-HAPEM uses these data together to place a hypothetical commuter in either the home or work tract and in a specific microenvironment at each 3-hour time step (the time step used for NATA).
+HAPEM uses these data together to place a hypothetical commuter in either the home or work tract and in a specific microenvironment at each 3-hour time step (the time step used for AirToxScreen).
 The microenvironment assignments and locations derived from these data are then used to calculate ECs (as explained in the next section).

 Data on human activity patterns are used to determine the frequency and duration of exposure within various microenvironments (such as indoors at home, in-vehicle and outdoors).
 Activity-pattern data are taken from demographic surveys of individuals' daily activities that specify the sequence, duration and locations of those activities.
-The default source of activity-pattern data used by HAPEM and for NATA is EPA's Consolidated Human Activity Database (CHAD; EPA 2015a).
-To develop the version of CHAD used in NATA (version June 2014), data from 21 individual U.S. studies of human activities were combined into one complete data system containing over 45,000 person-days of activity-pattern records (NATAs before 2011 used previous versions of CHAD containing fewer studies and person-days of data).
+The default source of activity-pattern data used by HAPEM and for AirToxScreen is EPA's Consolidated Human Activity Database (CHAD; EPA 2015a).
+To develop the version of CHAD (version June 2014) used in AirToxScreen, data from 21 individual U.S. studies of human activities were combined into one complete data system containing over 45,000 person-days of activity-pattern records.
 Because of design limitations in the studies from which it is derived, CHAD may not well represent all demographic groups, particularly ethnic minorities and low-income populations.
 Also, the activity-pattern data in CHAD is mostly limited to one- or two-day periods.
-Extrapolation of these short-term records to the annual activity patterns needed for assessments of air toxics exposure introduces some uncertainty into the analysis.
+Extrapolation of these shortterm records to the annual activity patterns needed for assessments of air toxics exposure introduces some uncertainty into the analysis.

-To address this extrapolation uncertainty, HAPEM uses a stochastic process to create simulated long-term (multi-day) activity patterns from daily activity-pattern data that account for day-to-day autocorrelation.
+To address this extrapolation uncertainty, HAPEM uses a stochastic process to create simulated longterm (multi-day) activity patterns from daily activity-pattern data that account for day-to-day autocorrelation.
 These algorithms create annual average activity patterns from daily activity-pattern data to better represent the variability among individuals within a cohort-tract combination.
 For each day type and demographic group, daily-activity diaries were divided into three groups based on similarity using a cluster analysis.
 To simulate the activities of an individual, one diary was selected from each group for each day type, resulting in nine diaries in total.
 Then, for each day type, the sequence of the selected diaries was determined according to the probability of transition from one cluster group to another, as determined by analyses of the CHAD data.
 The simulation was repeated 30 times, resulting in a set of 30 estimates of annual ECs for each demographic group in each census tract.
 Use of a limited number of diaries and the transition probabilities is a way to account for day-to-day autocorrelation of activities for an individual, so each exposure-concentration estimate represents an estimate for an individual rather than an average for the group.
 Therefore, with this approach, the range represents the variability of ECs across the group.
-These algorithms were used beginning with HAPEM5 (i.e., beginning with the 1999 NATA).